bloomberg/chromium.bb/native_client_sdk/src/doc/reference/sandbox_internals/arm-32-bit-sandbox.rst

 Client for ARM, *indirect branch* can target any address that has its bottom four bits clear---any address that's ``0 mod 16``.
 We call these 16-byte chunks of code "bundles".
 The validator makes sure that no pseudo-instruction straddles a bundle boundary.
-Compilers must pad with` `nop``\ s to ensure that every pseudo-instruction fits entirely inside one bundle.
+Compilers must pad with ``nop`` to ensure that every pseudo-instruction fits entirely inside one bundle.

 Here is the *indirect branch* pseudo-instruction.
 As you can see, it clears the top two and bottom four bits of the address: